Patina and Polish

 - Keep buffing it up until the black residue all but disappears (where does all that black come from?!)

-- If you want your panel silver, you’re done!
+- If you want your panel silver, you’re done with this stage – only waxing left!

 3. Patina Tutorial